sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --graphite.arrayTags                  Send the tags as Array or a String.
 In Graphite 1.0 the tags is a array.
 Before a String  [boolean] [default: true]
   --graphite.annotationTitle            Add a title to the annotation sent for a run.
   --graphite.annotationMessage          Add an extra message that will be attached to the annotation sent for a run.
 The message is attached after the default message and can contain HTML.
-  --graphite.annotationScreenshot       Include screenshot (from Browsertime) in the annotation.
+  --graphite.annotationScreenshot       Include screenshot (from Browsertime/WebPageTest) in the annotation.
 You need to specify a --resultBaseURL for this to work.  [boolean] [default: false]
   --graphite.statsd                     Uses the StatsD interface  [boolean] [default: false] --graphite.annotationTag              Add a extra tag to the annotation sent for a run.
 Repeat the --graphite.annotationTag option for multiple tags.
 Make sure they do not collide with the other tags.
   --graphite.bulkSize                   Break up number of metrics to send with each request.  [number] [default: null]